 You can use the mpirun command to start a program that consists of any number of executable files and processes, and you can distribute the program to any number of hosts.
 A host is usually a single machine, but it can be any accessible computer running Array Services software.
-For available nodes on systems running Array Services software, see the /usr/lib/array/arrayd.conf file.
+For a list of the available nodes on systems running Array Services software, see the /usr/lib/array/arrayd.conf file.